-Basically; there are few universal package management for Linux environment namely Snaps – created by Canonical, AppImage, and Flatpak from Fedora.
+Basically, there are a few universal package management for the Linux environment, namely Snaps – created by Canonical, AppImage, and Flatpak from Fedora.
 All these software management systems provide a universal package installing environment irrespective of what Linux distribution you are using.

 Flatpak is a universal framework for installing the software in Linux and brings a cross-platform solution that means a single application built for all the Linux distros.

-All the new version of Ubuntu and Linux Mint come preinstalled Flatpak support.
-But you need to install in on older version if you want to use Flatpak.
+All the new versions of Ubuntu and Linux Mint come preinstalled with Flatpak support.
+But you need to install in on an older version if you want to use Flatpak.

 Enable Flatpak on Ubuntu and other Ubuntu derivatives

-There is official PPA for Ubuntu (version 17.10, 16.04 or older) to install Flatpak.
+There is an official PPA for Ubuntu (version 17.10, 16.04, or older) to install Flatpak.
 Run the below command into the Terminal:

 sudo add-apt-repository ppa:alexlarsson/flatpak sudo apt update sudo apt install flatpak

-For latest Ubuntu version, run the below command only:
+For the latest Ubuntu version, run the below command only:

 sudo apt install flatpak